 Cream the butter and the sugar together in a bowl until pale and fluffy.
 Add the eggs, one at a time, beating well after each addition (the batter will curdle slightly at this step, but it won't make any difference to the finished cake).
-Add sifted flour, baking powder and cinnamon, then add the sour cream.
+Add sifted flour, baking powder and cinnamon, then add the soured cream.
 Stir with spatula until just combined.
 Add the soaked raisins and stir.

 Prepare 23 cm diameter bundt tin, butter and sprinkle with flour, shake off the excess flour.
 Spoon in the batter and level the top with a spoon.

 Bake at 170ºC, preferably without fan, for 50 minutes or longer or until a skewer inserted into the centre of the cake comes out clean.
 Remove from the oven, cool.
 Decorate with caramel icing.

 - 3 Tbsp milk